AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/developers.md

 # Developer and Deployment Manager Tasks {#developer-deployment-manager}

-The system administrator has completed the onboarding journey by setting up the necessary cloud resources and granting access in the document [Assigning AEM Product Profiles.](assign-profiles-aem.md) Now developers and deployment managers can access git to develop custom applications and use pipelines to deploy them.
+In this optional part of the [onboarding journey,](overview.md) you will learn how developers and deployment managers can access git to develop applications and use pipelines to deploy them.

 ## The Story So Far {#story-so-far}

 You have come a long way in your onboarding journey!
 Congratulations!
-You have already assigned your team members to the correct product profiles and set up the necessary cloud resources including your programs and environments.
+The system administrator has completed the onboarding journey by setting up the necessary cloud resources and granting access in the document [Assigning AEM Product Profiles.](assign-profiles-aem.md)

 At this point your developers and deployment managers can begin creating your own applications while your AEM users can start creating content.
-In this sense, your onboading is complete and now it is time to use your new AEM as a Cloud Service system, which this document will illustrate.
+In this sense, your onboarding is complete and now it is time to use your new AEM as a Cloud Service system, which this document will illustrate.

 ## Audience {#audience}